Lost and Found Inner West Pets

 I've lost my pet

-The page is updated with 1 to 2 working days of receiving a notification.
+The page is managed by Council's Companion Animal Services team.
+It is updated within 1 to 2 working days of receiving a notification.

 Other steps to take